 12. Monitoring and Evaluation Skills

-5. What are common mistakes to avoid in stakeholder engagement?
+Q: What are some common challenges in stakeholder engagement?